 Though it may seem like a nice problem to have, having too much work is just that—a problem.
 If you take on more than you can handle you may end up disappointing your current clients and damaging your professional reputation.
 As a backup, keep track of good independent colleagues you can trust so you can refer the client to them for work, or partner with one of your contacts to subcontract the work and manage the client relationship.

-2. Meeting a Client’s Expectations Compromises Your Needs
+2. Saying Yes to a Client Compromises Your Needs

-When a client approaches you with the details of a new project, there is often some flexibly in their requirements.
+When a client approaches you with the details of a new project, there is often some flexibility in what they are asking.
 However, if after discussing their requested parameters you find that you are unable to meet their non-negotiable needs, walk away.

 Do not agree to terms that you cannot fulfill.
 Whether the client has a hard deadline that you know will be impossible for you to meet, requirements beyond your expertise or a budget that would force you to unreasonably lower your billing rate, declining the work will benefit both of you in the end.